CHAPTER 1 - INTRODUCTION: INDIA AND HER ANCIENT CULTURE

 2. Comparative philology became an independent science.

-II Phase - The attention of the Asiatic Society of Bengal had been turned from almost entirely literary and linguistic (working on written records) to the material remains of India's past from early in the 19th century, as the East India Company's surveyors brought back to Calcutta many reports of
+SECOND PHASE - The first work of the Asiatic Society of Bengal had been almost entirely literary and linguistic, and most of the 19th century Indologists were primarily scholars in the classical tradition, working on written records.
+Early in the 19th century, however, Bengal Society began to turn some of its attention to the material remains of India's past, as the East India Company's surveyors brought back to Calcutta many reports of

-Alexander Cunningham a young officer of the Royal Engineers the father of Indian archaeology.
-From his arrival in India in 1831 Cunningham devoted every minute he could spare from his military duties to the study of the material remains of ancient India, until, in 1862, the Indian government established the post of Archaeological Surveyor, to which he was appointed.
-Until his retirement in 1885 he devoted himself to the unravelling of India’s past with complete single-heartedness.
-Though he made no startling discoveries, and though his technique was, by modern archaeological standards, crude and primitive, there is no doubt that, after Sir William Jones, Indology owes more to General Sir Alexander Cunningham than to any other worker in the field.
+Alexander Cunningham, a young officer of the Royal Engineers, the father of Indian archaeology, from his arrival in India in 1831, devoted every minute he could spare from his military duties to the study of the material remains of ancient India.
+In 1862, the Indian government established the post of Archaeological Surveyor, to which he was appointed.
+Until his retirement in 1885, he devoted himself to the unravelling of India’s past with single-heartedness.
+Though he made no startling discoveries, and his technique was, by modern archaeological standards, crude and primitive, there is no doubt that, after Sir William Jones, Indology owes more to General Sir Alexander Cunningham than to any other worker in the field.

-Cunningham was assisted by several other pioneers, and though at the end of the 19th century the activities of the Archaeological Survey almost ceased, owing to niggardly government grants, by 1900 many ancient buildings had been surveyed, and many inscriptions read and translated.
+At the end of the 19th century, the activities of the Archaeological Survey almost ceased, owing to niggardly government grants.
+By 1900, many ancient buildings had been surveyed, and many inscriptions read and translated.

-20th century – Large-scale archaeological excavation began in India due to to the personal interest of the Viceroy Lord Curzon, in 1901.
+20th century – Large-scale archaeological excavations began in with the coming of Viceroy Lord Curzon in 1901, who took a personal interest.

-The Archaeological Survey was re- formed and enlarged, with archaeologist, John (later Sir John) Marshall, as Director General.
-For a country of the size of India the Archaeological Department was still lamentably small and poor, but Marshall was able to employ a number of expert assistants, and had funds for excavation on a scale more extensive than anything previously attempted.
+The Archaeological Survey was reformed and enlarged, with archaeologist John (later Sir John) Marshall as Director General.
+The Archaeological Department was still lamentably small and poor due to the country’s vast size.
+But Marshall was able to employ expert assistants and had funds for excavation on a scale more extensive than anything previously attempted.

 The Glory of Ancient India

-Most striking feature of ancient Indian civilization: -
+Most striking features of ancient Indian civilization are: -

 1. Humanity

-· Though a cultural unit, but torn by internecine wars.
+· It was a cultural unit, but remained torn by internecine wars.

-· Rulers were cunning and scrupulous in the statecraft.
+· Rulers were cunning and scrupulous in statecraft.

-But, nowhere else in the world at that time relation of man-man, man-state, so fair and humane.
+But, nowhere else in the world at that time, the relationship between man-man and man-state was so fair and humane.

 · Noble ideals of fair play in battle by Manu.

-· Compared to others, very few tales of cities put to sword or massacre of non-combatants.
-Parallels of Assyria, flaying the captives alive - doesn't exist in Indian past.
+· Compared to others, very few tales of cities put to the sword or massacre of non-combatants exist.
+Parallels of Assyria, like flaying the captives alive, don’t exist in the Indian past.

 · Mild instances of sporadic cruelty and oppression compared to others.

-Allegation – The Hindu-Buddhist scriptures were taken out of context by the 19th century missionaries along with the evidences of casteism, family system, tales of famines, etc. to propagate the fallacy that “India is a land of lethargic gloom”.
+Allegation – By taking the Hindu-Buddhist scriptures out of context alongwith the evidence of casteism, family system, tales of famines, etc., the 19th century missionaries propagated the fallacy that “India is a land of lethargic gloom”.

 Counter evidences –

-i.
-Secular literature, sculpture, painting, mathematics of the time.
+· Secular literature, sculpture, painting, mathematics, etc., of the time.

-ii.
-Indians may have paid lip-service to the ideals of such ascetics but they never deprived themselves of enjoyment, festivities or accepted the life to be a vale of tears.
-From which to escape at all costs but was willing to accept the world as they found it.
+· Indians may have paid lip service to the ideals of such “life-negating” ascetics, but they never deprived themselves of enjoyment, festivities or accepted the life to be a vale of tears from which to escape at all costs.
+They were willing to accept the world as they found it.

-Ex – Dandin’s description of joys of a simple meal in a comparatively poor home.
+Ex – Dandin’s description of the joys of a simple meal in a comparatively poor home is more typical of ancient Indian everyday life.

 Comments